tannerwheeler/math4610/softwareManual/hw3/matadd.md

 **Description/Purpose:** This method will add two matrices together that have the same dimensions mxn.

-**Input:** The two inputs will be two matrices of dimensions mxn.
+**Input:** The two inputs will be two two dimensional arrays of dimensions mxn.

-**Output:** The output will be a new matrix that is the addition of the two input matrices.
+**Output:** The output will be a new matrix that is the addition of the two input arrays which will also be a two dimensional array.
+If the dimensions aren't consistent for the inputs then the method will return an error message.

 **Usage/Example:**
 First let's create two matrices `a` and `b` whose dimensions are 3x2 and set there values.